Ahsan-Asim/swagger-crud-demo/README.md

 To start your server and test the API, run the following command:

 npm start
-This will start the server on http://localhost:5000 by default
+This will start the server on http://localhost:5000 by default.